-Former NBA First Round draft pick and Oklahoma State star Brooks Thompson is in his seventh season as head coach of the UTSA men’s basketball program.
-Introduced as the Roadrunners’ fifth head coach on April 18, 2006, Thompson has assembled a talented and hard-working coaching staff with more than 40 combined years of college experience and the result has been a turnaround both on and off the court.
+Former NBA First Round draft pick and Oklahoma State star Brooks Thompson is in his eighth season as head coach of the UTSA men’s basketball program.
+Introduced as the Roadrunners’ fifth head coach on April 18, 2006, Thompson has assembled a talented and hard-working staff with more than 40 combined years of collegiate coaching experience and the result has been a turnaround both on and off the court.

-In his six years in the Alamo City, UTSA has registered the school’s first-ever NCAA postseason victory in any sport, captured one league championship, made two conference tournament title game appearances and recorded the most successful four-year stretch (76 wins) in two decades.
-Twenty school records have fallen under his watch, while eight players have earned all-conference honors, three have been tabbed Southland Freshman of the Year (Devin Gibson, 2008; Melvin Johnson III, 2010; Jeromie Hill, 2011) and six have garnered Southland All-Academic Team accolades, including three Southland Student-Athlete of the Year honorees.
+In his seven years in the Alamo City, UTSA has registered the school’s first-ever NCAA postseason victory in any sport, captured one league championship, made two conference tournament title game appearances and recorded the most successful four-year stretch (76 wins) in two decades.
+More than 20 school records have fallen under his watch, while nine players have earned all-conference honors and three have been tabbed league freshman of the year (Devin Gibson, 2008; Melvin Johnson III, 2010; Jeromie Hill, 2011).

 Most recently, Hill capped a career that saw him set school records for games played (122), starts (122) and rebounds (842), while he finished in the program’s top 10 for field goals (t-2nd/637), points (4th/1,674), 3-pointers rebounds per game (8th/6.9) and free throws (10th/235).